 The booming growth of AI and machine learning is both exciting and scary.
 It’s exciting to see how the transformational technology will improve our lives in many ways from managing our calendars to performing medical diagnoses but it’s also scary to think about the social and personal implications it may have.
-We can bet that it’s hear to stay though- and it’s only getting smarter.
+We can bet that it’s here to stay though - and it’s only getting smarter.

-As it stands, even the worlds most sophisticated AI technologies are based purely linguistic and mathematical- logical reasoning capabilities, modelled after the classic linguistic mathematical-logical intelligences.
-This, certainly for me, is a quick and stark reminder me that I am talking to a programmed robot- unable to read my mood or emotions.
+As it stands, even the worlds most sophisticated AI technologies are based on purely logical reasoning capabilities, modelled after the classic linguistic mathematical-logical intelligences.
+This, certainly for me, is a quick and stark reminder that I am talking to a programmed robot - unable to read my mood or emotions.

 Artificial emotional intelligence is essentially a combination of emotional and artificial intelligence.
 Emotional intelligence is a key component of human intelligence and is the capacity to recognise emotions and feelings of oneself and others and guides our thought processes and behaviours.

-There’s a lot of talk and debate around if AI could actually ever mimic real human behaviour and emotions.
-However, in reality if we are being honest - humans are actually pretty bad at emotional intelligence.
+There’s a lot of debate around if AI could actually ever mimic real human behaviour and emotions.
+However, if we are being honest - humans are actually pretty bad at emotional intelligence.

 We often don’t try and put ourselves in other peoples shoes or try to understand their reasoning if it goes against what we believe or our own morals and opinions.